Uemerson/go-roadmap/going-deeper/channels/README.md

 We can use channels to synchronize execution across goroutines.
 [Here’s an example](./examples/channel-synchronization/main.go) of using a blocking receive to wait for a goroutine to finish.
 When waiting for multiple goroutines to finish, you may prefer to use a `WaitGroup.` The `done` channel will be used to notify another goroutine that this function’s work is done. `<-done` will block the program execution until we receive a notification from the worker on the channel.

+# Channel Directions

+When using channels as function parameters, you can specify if a channel is meant to only send or receive values.
+This specificity increases the type-safety of the program.

+[In this example](./examples/channel-directions/main.go) the ping function only accepts a channel for sending values.
+It would be a compile-time error to try to receive on this channel.
+The pong function accepts one channel for receives (pings) and a second for sends (pongs).

 # Reference(s)

 [Go by Example: Channels](https://gobyexample.com/channels)